-Research conducted in San Francisco focused on whether or not a relationship exists between the provision of off-street parking and the choice to drive among individuals traveling to or from the site.
-Following data collection and an empirical review of the data, this research found that reductions in off-street vehicular parking for office, residential, and retail developments reduce the overall automobile mode share associated with those developments, relative to projects with the same land uses in similar contexts that provide more off-street vehicular parking.3 In other words, more off-street vehicular parking is linked to more driving, indicating that people without dedicated parking spaces are less likely to drive.
+Research conducted in San Francisco focused on whether or not a relationship exists between the provision of offstreet parking and the choice to drive among individuals traveling to or from the site.
+Following data collection and an empirical review of the data, this research found that reductions in off-street vehicular parking for office, residential, and retail developments reduce the overall automobile mode share associated with those developments, relative to projects with the same land uses in similar contexts that provide more off-street vehicular parking.
+In other words, more off-street vehicular parking is linked to more driving, indicating that people without dedicated parking spaces are less likely to drive.
 Based on this research, the removal of the existing surface parking lot would be expected to result in some reduction in parking demand.
 Therefore, the net-new travel demand estimates, which do not include a vehicle trip credit for the existing use, are likely to overstate the background traffic and demand for parking and can be considered conservative.
+Because the proposed project would displace an existing parking lot, trip credits will not be applied, as it is assumed that these vehicle trips would not be removed from the network but would be redistributed to available on- and off street parking within the area.

-SF Guidelines Trip Generation/Distribution/Mode Split: Kittelson will estimate the number of weekday daily, weekday p.m. peak hour person trips generated by the proposed project, followed by trip distribution by mode and by origin/destination.
+SF Guidelines Trip Generation/Distribution/Mode Split: Kittelson will estimate the number of weekday daily, weekday a.m. and weekday p.m. peak hour person trips generated by the proposed projectHigh Density scenario, followed by trip distribution by mode and by origin/destination.
+This analysis will utilize the updated trip rates from the SF Guidelines update.
+As this study would examine the weekday a.m. peak hour and the SF Guidelines does not include weekday a.m. rates, trip generation rates for the weekday a.m. peak hour will be developed using a ratio comparison of the Institute of Transportation Engineers' (ITE) Trip Generation (10th Edition) (Transportation Research Board) weekday a.m. peak hour and weekday p.m. peak hour rates for each proposed land use and applying that ratio to the weekday p.m. peak hour.
+SF Guidelines rates to derive SF Guidelines-equivalent shares of daily trips for the weekday a.m. peak hour.
 The project variants have the same land use program and would not require a separate trip generation estimate.
 A weekday p.m. peak hour analysis would be conducted to assess the potential effects of the proposed project and variants.
 Trips generated by the proposed project and variants will be estimated using revised rates from the SF TIA Guidelines update.

-Vehicle trips generated by the proposed project and variants will be distributed and assigned to the study intersections based on the trip origin/destination and local street network.
+Vehicle trips generated by the proposed project and variants High Density scenario and High Density scenario with Variant 3 will be distributed and assigned to the study intersections based on the trip origin/destination and local street network

 Freight Loading Demand: Kittelson will estimate the daily, average, and peak hour freight loading demand for each land use component of the proposed project and variants.
 The freight loading demand will be estimated using SF Guidelines rates.
-If available, freight loading demand generated by the proposed project and variants will be estimated using revised rates from the SF TIA Guidelines update.
+If available, freight loading demand generated by the proposed project and variants will be estimated using updated rates from the SF TIA Guidelines update.